-- 1. A determination regarding the presence or absence of wetlands, including non-jurisdictional wetlands, The Applicant must retain a qualified professional (i.e., biologist, soil scientist) to complete Exhibit W. - 2.
+- 1. A determination regarding the presence or absence of wetlands, including non-jurisdictional wetlands.
+The Applicant must retain a qualified professional to complete Exhibit W. - 2.
 Phase I Environmental Site Assessment (ESA) report dated not more than six (6) months from the full application deadline. - a.
 The ESA will identify Historical, Controlled and Recognized Environmental Conditions (HRECS, CRECs, and RECs) that impact the suitability of the proposed site and must include the Environmental Professional's opinion on whether the proposed site requires further examination and the rationale used in making this determination.
 For proposals with existing buildings built before 1978, the report must also include the results from lead-based paint testing.
 For any HRECs identified, the ESA must demonstrate that previous efforts to mitigate the issue have been completed to the satisfaction of the applicable regulatory authority and/or that the site under consideration meets current criteria established by the regulatory authority and can be used without mandatory controls.
 For sites with identified CRECs, the ESA must indicate that the REC has been addressed to the standards and satisfaction of the overseeing regulatory authority and identify the remaining controls in place to mitigate the environmental condition(s). - b.
 If the Environmental Professional recommends further examination, the application must include a Phase II ESA.
-The Phase II ESA must provide a narrative of how the any REC(s) identified will be mitigated using methods recognized and supported by the applicable regulatory authority and the estimated costs of such mitigation. - c.
+The Phase II ESA must provide a narrative of how any REC(s) identified will be mitigated using methods recognized and supported by the applicable regulatory authority and the estimated costs of such mitigation. - c.
 The report(s) must be prepared by a third-party, independent, licensed environmental professional as defined in 40 CFR § 312.10(b) and addressed to the Authority.
 The Environmental Professional cannot be a member or affiliate of the Development Team.
-The report(s) must be prepared in accordance with the American Society for Testing and Materials Practice Standards E-1527-13, or as amended. - 3.
-Geotechnical Soil Report(s) - a.
-All new construction developments and rehabilitation projects adding a new building must submit a complete site-specific Geotechnical soil report and boring site plan not more than one (1) year old at the time of full application. - b.
-The soil report and boring site plan must reflect the results of laboratory test conducted. - c.
-The report must be prepared by a registered professional or a certified testing agency with a current license to practice in the state of South Carolina.
+The report(s) must be prepared in accordance with the American Society for Testing and Materials Practice Standards E-1527-13, or as amended.